Getting Started

 1. An asynchronous loading snippet that allows use of the SDK before and after it is fully loaded.

-2. A service worker that handles incoming push requests and communicates with the Airship service.
+2. A service worker that handles incoming push requests and communicates with the Airship Service.

 Resources